IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

 ### @@igComponent Remote Data Operations Overview

-The Ignite UI for Angular @@igComponent supports remote data operations such as Remote Virtualization, Remote Sorting, Remote Filtering, Remote Paging and others.
+The Ignite UI for Angular @@igComponent supports remote data operations such as remote virtualization, remote sorting, remote filtering and others.
 This allows the developer to perform these tasks on a server, retrieve the data that is produced and display it in the @@igComponent.

 @@if (igxName === 'IgxGrid') {
 #### Demo